 Yes, you have access to the entire course instantly after checkout.
 All lessons, downloads, and tools are available immediately.

 Does the course ever expire?

 Get started now by clicking on the BUY COURSE button up top, and I'll see you in the course!

 I began coloring comics professionally in 2011, and I've been a fan of comics as far back as I can remember!

 I'm working as a colorist for comic book publishers Image Comics, IDW Publishing, Top Cow on projects like JUDGE DREDD, the critically acclaimed GLITTERBOMB, POSTAL, and HACK/SLASH.
 I also worked on one of the short stories in the 2015 Eisner & Harvey-nominated In The Dark: A Horror Anthology.

 I uploaded my first comic book coloring tutorial to YouTube in July 2013 and launched my coloring course about a year later.
-I now have about 14,000 YouTube subscribers and about 1,800 students from 70 countries enrolled here.
+I now have about 20,000 YouTube subscribers and over 2000+ students from 100+ countries enrolled in my courses.
 Crazy! :) There are so many tutorials out there, but not many cover the most important aspect of coloring - storytelling!
 Even the most popular books on the subjects don't even talk about it.
 I created this course for that reason.

 I'm a huge movie fan, guitar player, drummer, and all-around tech geek.
 I live in Long Beach, Mississippi, with my wife of sixteen years, We have two cats.
 One is a jerk.